VickyFrenzy/Rainbow-Player-Color-Cycle/README.md

 # Rainbow-Player-Color-Cycle
-Gives a rainbow color cycle to players.
+Gives an RGB rainbow color cycle to players.
+Also work on physgun color!

 ---